mms142-groupm-2023/mms142-groupm-2023.github.io/[COLLABORATE]/blogpost content/draft/Uses of AI Wearable Technology.md

 ### II.
 Examples of Wearable Technology Applied in the Workplace: (Nahavandi, 2022)
 <p align="Justify">
     <b>1.
-WearIT@work project (in Skoda Auto car Manufacturing)</b><br>
+WearIT@work project (Skoda Auto car Manufacturing)</b><br>
         A wearable device consisting of a belt computer and a head-mounted display was created to replace traditional paper-based car quality assurance performed at the end of the assembly line.
 This was also created for the workers to be able to use it even without training.
-        Problem – battery life, since workers will use it at normal working hours, thus, these wearable devices need to be useable for that amount of time.
+        The main problem this technology faced was battery life since workers will use it at normal working hours.
 <br><br>
     <b>2.
 Carnegie Mellon University (CMU)’s “Navigator 2”</b><br>
         This research and creation of wearable devices was used to lessen inspection time for mobile workers.